Abraham Hanson

-Abraham Hanson (1818 - 1866) was an English-born American pastor and US diplomat.
+Abraham Hanson (1818–1866) was an English-born American pastor and U.S. diplomat.

 Personal life

 Hanson was born near Bromley in South Yorkshire and was educated at Bromley College.

 He moved to the United States to become a pastor in the Methodist Episcopal Church pastor, serving in parishes in Aurora, Illinois, Chicago, Milwaukee and Racine, Wisconsin.
 He left the ministry in 1851 due to poor health and relocated to Kenosha, Wisconsin, where he became involved in local politics and was elected city treasurer for several terms.